Dan-Patterson/arraytools/README.md

-#Arraytools
+**Arraytools**

-Consolidating the various tools into one location
+Consolidating the various array scripts into one location.

+Eventually it will become a package when I get done with it.